darosior/CLcoin/README.md

 ```

 #### Note about compiling on linux
-Many compilation problems come from bad version of libboost or libssl
+Many compilation problems come from bad version of libboost, libssl, or libdb4.8 (source can be found [here](https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin))